Gardening Mama 2: Forest Friends

 Gardening Mama 2: Forest Friends (ガーデニングママ：ママと森のなかまたち Gādeningu Mama: Mama to Mori no Naka Ma-Tachi) is a gardening simulation-styled video game for the Nintendo 3DS which was released in Japan on September 26, 2013, in North America on April 29, 2014, in Europe on March 6, 2015, and in Australia a day later.
-It is also the sequel of the DS game Gardening Mama.
+It is the sequel of the DS game Gardening Mama.

 Gameplay

 Players use the stylus as a gardening tool, allowing them to grow over 50 different types of plants.
 They may trade points for items and decorations for their garden and to acquire new activities, including multi-player ones featuring Mama's friends and family.

 Development

 Gardening Mama 2: Forest Friends was first announced for the Nintendo 3DS on June 6, 2013, with a release date of September 2013 for Japan.

 On March 3, 2014, Majesco confirmed that Gardening Mama 2: Forest Friends would be released in North America in April 2014.